astromatic/sextractor/trunk/src/levmar/matlab/README.txt

 This directory contains a matlab MEX interface to levmar.
 This interface has been tested with Matlab v.
 6.5 R13 under linux and v.
 7.4 R2007 under Windows.
+Users have also reported success with GNU Octave.

 FILES
 The following files are included: